AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-developer-console-and-postman.md

 * [Postman website](https://www.postman.com/)
 * [Adobe Experience Platform Postman Samples](https://github.com/adobe/experience-platform-postman-samples)

-Now you have your Platform account and Postman ready to get into the heart of the tutorial!
+Now you have your Platform account and [!DNL Postman] ready to get into the heart of the tutorial!
 Next, let's get to a data architect task and [model data in schemas](model-data-in-schemas.md)!